yash-khanted/backend_engineer_guide/DSA/DSA_high-level.md

 # High Level Overview of Data structure of algorithms
+# Algorithms
+FOur types
+1. Complete search / Brute force
+    Iterative, Recursive or back tracking
+2. Divide and conquer
+    merge sort, binary search
+3. Greedy algorithm
+4. Dynamic programming

+Optimazation problems
+The problems where maximum or maximum is to be found.
+1. Greedy method
+2. Dynamic programming
+3. Branch and bound
 ## Time Complexity
 Time complexity is the time taken by an algorithm/program to run as a function of the length of the input
 - Time complexity helps in comparing efficiency between two algorithms